 You have both the right and the choice to tell us to share your PHI with your family, close friends, or others involved in your care; share your PHI in a disaster relief situation; and whether to contact you for fundraising efforts.
 If you are not able to tell us your preference, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

 We will never share your PHI, unless you give us written permission to, for marketing purposes, for sale of your information, and for any sharing of most psychotherapy notes.
-You may revoke the authorization to disclose your PHI for these purposes at any time.
+You may revoke or restrict the authorization to disclose your PHI for these purposes at any time.

 Lyra reserves the right to release collected information to law enforcement or other government officials, as we, in our sole and absolute discretion, deem necessary or appropriate.
 If you use our Site outside of the United States, you consent to the transfer and processing of your information out of your locale, to servers inside the United States and maintained indefinitely.